Henry Kravis: Kohlberg Kravis Roberts

 In 1987, Jerome Kohlberg, Jr. resigned from KKR, and Henry Kravis and George Roberts continued to lead the firm.
-Under Kravis and Roberts the firm was responsible for the 1988 leveraged buyout of RJR Nabisco.
+Under Kravis and Roberts, the firm was responsible for the 1988 leveraged buyout of RJR Nabisco.
 At a cost of $31.4 billion, it was then the highest price ever paid for a commercial enterprise.
 The publicity surrounding the event led to the story being dramatized in the book and film, Barbarians at the Gate.
 Kravis was portrayed in the film by actor Jonathan Pryce.

 In early 1995, KKR divested its remaining holdings in RJR Nabisco, taking an overall loss on the deal.
 A journalist for the New York Times wrote a few years later that "the deal will go down in history as showing just how difficult it can be to get out of a huge deal that goes badly, and of the perils of putting too much money on one investment."
 KKR pledged not to commit so much of its fund to a single investment again in the future.
 However, other investments proved more profitable, and the fund still did well overall.

-The list of companies in which Henry Kravis's KKR has invested over the years includes health care provider Hospital Corporation of America (HCA), TXU, Playtex, Beatrice Foods, Safeway, Toys "R" Us, Borden, First Data and Regal Entertainment Group.
+The list of companies in which Henry Kravis's KKR has invested over the years includes health care provider Hospital Corporation of America (HCA), utility company TXU, Playtex, Beatrice Foods, Safeway, Toys "R" Us, Borden, First Data and Regal Entertainment Group.
 A takeover of the battery maker Duracell proved particularly profitable.

 On December 24, 2013, KKR closed their first real estate specific investment fund, which raised $1.2 billion of new money to invest.
 With additional funds from within KKR, the new fund provided over $1.5 billion to utilize.

-In July 2017, Kravis and Roberts announced that they would eventually be succeeded by Joseph Y. Bae and Scott C. Nuttall, who were named co-presidents and co-chief operating officers so that they might gradually take over daily operations.
-This succession plan was enacted in October 2021, with Kravis and Roberts stepping down from their positions as co-CEOs but continuing as co-executive chairmen.
+In July 2017, Kravis and Roberts announced they would eventually be succeeded by Joseph Y. Bae and Scott C. Nuttall, who were named co-presidents and co-chief operating officers so they might gradually take over daily operations.
+This succession plan was enacted in October 2021, with Kravis and Roberts stepping down from their positions as co-CEOs but continuing as co-executive chairmen of KKR.
+In his role as co-executive chairman, Kravis remains actively involved in KKR's investment committees.
+Under the leadership of Bae and Nuttall, KKR's assets under management (AUM) grew from approximately $470 billion at the time of the succession to $758 billion as of March 31, 2026, a 61% increase in under five years.